arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ## Conclusion

-You have built an Opta™ energy manager adept at monitoring an electrical system, evaluating power availability and consumption, and remotely managing devices prioritized by power or energy via the Arduino Cloud.
+You have built an Opta™ energy manager to monitor an electrical system, evaluate power availability and consumption, and remotely manage devices prioritized by power or energy via the Arduino Cloud.

 Opta™ can help manage the energetical balance in industrial environments: in this example, we have considered a scenario where machines can be operated opportunistically, based on power availability, over a 24/7 span, to improve the overall power efficiency.

-This project can be adapted with a few tweaks, such as integrating different types of power sources, setting varied conditions for machinery operations, and adjusting power-related parameters.
-This flexibility allows for customized solutions, effectively addressing numerous scenarios and optimizing energy distribution.
+This project can be adapted with a few tweaks, such as integrating different power sources, setting varied conditions for machinery operations, and adjusting power-related parameters.
+This flexibility allows customized solutions, effectively addressing numerous scenarios and optimizing energy distribution.

 ## Next Steps

-Setting up an energy management system at home or in an industrial setting can greatly minimize unneeded power usage.
-Delve into the potential of energy management by harnessing the Arduino Cloud to develop a more energy-conscious environment.
+Setting up an energy management system at home or in an industrial setting can greatly minimize unnecessary power usage.
+Dive into the potential of energy management by harnessing the Arduino Cloud to develop a more energy-conscious environment.
+The 6M.TA energy meter can also be used to meet demands as an alternative using a similar setup.
+For more details, please refer to the dedicated tutorial [here](https://docs.arduino.cc/tutorials/opta/opta-6m-power-analyzer/).

 ## Support